A Leelanau “Bucket List”

 18. Go wild fruit foraging – try berry picking with your kids at Krumwiede Forest Reserve, Chippewa Run or Lighthouse West Natural Areas for raspberries or blackberries in August.

-19. Eat Leelanau produce through the seasons – try visiting historic farms that are being farmed by a new generation of farmers.
-Visit Sonny Swanson’s yellow farm stand, adjacent to the Swanson Preserve, or the Healing Tree permaculture orchard at the DeYoung Natural Area.
+19. Eat Leelanau produce through the seasons – visit your local farm market.
 Start with asparagus and rhubarb in the spring and eat your way to apples and root vegetables later in the season.
+Don’t forget about cherries produced on over 5,000 acres of protected farmland!

 20. See the sand hill cranes – there’s nothing quite like these creatures that inhabit the Cedar River Preserve.